ooaklee/awsklean-iam-tool/README.md

 * AWS IAM profile with `Full Access` on IAM service and ...(MORE TO BE ADDED) - WIP example will be added to the repo

-## `NOTABLE ENVIRONMENT VARIABLES`
-* AWSKLEAN_SLACK_WEBHOOK
-* JENKINS_URL
-* AWS_DEFAULT_REGION
-* AWS_ACCESS_KEY_ID
-* AWS_SECRET_ACCESS_KEY

-## FEATURES
-Features include:
-- **Tested with Python versions 3.6**
-- Allows user to get information about the last time access methods (Access Key(s) and Console access) are used on their AWS
-- Allows user to disable account methods for IAM users that haven't been used within a specified time
--  AWSKlean provides notification via.
-Slack if webhook provided
-- Gives a micro-report for each user on AWS account, outlining whether access method has NOT been used in specified time.

-## TERMS
-- _access method_ - An `access method` is the way how the user connects to AWS account.
-This can either be access key(s) or console access
-- _super users_ - A group of user accounts which should be ignored at all cost by AWSKlean, found in a file with body [like](/superUsers.json).
-More information can be found [HERE](###-SUPER-USERS-JSON)

 ## `QUICK START`

 Set up your AWS credentials (in e.g. ``~/.aws/credentials``):